LombaxGuy/UnityTools/README.md

 \- Tools \- <br>
 Tool for numbering selected gameobjects. <br>
 Build post processing script for automatically incrementing bundle id. <br>

-\- Cinemachine extensions \- <br>
-LockCameraAxis for locking virtual cameras to specfic positions on the x, y and z axis. <br>

-\- Unity extensions \- <br>
-Vector3 extension for creating random directional vectors. <br>
-SerializedProperty extension for getting the value of a property as an object. <br>
+Tool for measuring the bounding box of selected objects. <br>

-\- Other extensions \- <br>
+\- Various extensions & Attributes \- <br>
-Type extension for checking if a type is numeric. <br>
-Array extensions for getting and setting the last elements. <br>

 <B>Change log</B>

-<B>\- 1.4 (Work in progress)\-</B>
+<B>\- 1.4 (Latest release)\-</B>
 Added:
-- DebugRay now has an Empty, an Equals and a Draw method to make it easier to use.
+- DebugRay now has an Empty, Equals and Draw methods to make it easier to use.
+- An array extensions called contains has been added.
+- A class containing string extensions has been added.
+- A class containing int extensions has been added.
+- A tool for measuring all selected objects bounding box has been added.

 Changed:
-- Numbering tool now saves settings in EditorPrefs.
+- Numbering tool now saves settings in a Scriptable Object.
 - AutoIncrementBundleVersion now saves settings in EditorPrefs.
+- The GetLast and SetLast array extensions has been renamed to Last.
+- Seperators has been added to the tool menu.

+Bugfix:
+- The checkmark on the menu item for AutoIncrementBundleVersion should now be displayed correctly.

-<B>\- 1.3 (Latest release)\-</B>
+<B>\- 1.3 \-</B>

 Added:
 - Tool for numbering multiple GameObjects at once.